 Dairy ingredients are considered as golden ingredients as they can bring many different nutrients to prevent diseases like sarcopenia with milk or whey protein, to prevent brain damages and memory losses with Milk Fat Globule Membrane, to better preserve digestive wellness with prebiotics like HMO/BMO or bifidobacteria.

-In order to show the functionality of Pronativ® Native Whey protein we developed an innovative product concept especially formulated to meet the requirements of older consumers: our High protein fruit gel is a new way to consume proteins.
+In order to show the functionality of Pronativ® Native Whey protein Lactalis Ingredients, as whey protein producer, developed an innovative product concept especially formulated to meet the requirements of older consumers: our High protein fruit gel is a new way to consume proteins.
 Containing 10% of Pronativ®, it as a high protein serving with pleasant soft gel texture and nice sweet and fruity taste which makes it easy and pleasant to eat at the end of a meal for instance.

 The gut microbiota, a key player in the brain-intestine axis

 There are many ways to approach digestive health.
 During the last past years, gut wellness concerned more digestive comfort, avoiding every kind of diets that could damage a good digestion and cause pain and digestive disorder such as irritable bowel syndrome or heartburn.
 This pathologies have led to the avoidance of certain nutrients and therefore to the development of “free from” diets such as gluten free, lactose free and more recently FODMAP diets.